IntraCel/core/README.md

 ```
 1. We'll skip through the setup of the database instance as that is described in [Create A Database Instance](#create-a-database-instance).
 2. Focusing on the let block where we've created the binding to a ```dbi``` variable, we'll spend some time here.
 The database instance implements the ```clj.intracel.api.interface.protocols/KVStoreDbiApi``` which supports both synchronous and asynchronous API calls.
-In this example we'll focus on the syncrhonous API for writes.
+In this example we'll focus on the synchronous API for writes.
 3. With our ```sg-1``` database instance ready to go, let's put some entries into it by calling the ```kv-store/kv-put``` function.
 This function is passed the database instance reference as its first parameter.
 The next two parameters are a key and a value, much like doing a put operation on a traditional HashMap.
 The ```kv-store/kv-put``` function is multi-arity and allows for the caller to customize the SerDes used for the key and the value.
 In this example, we're using the most basic arity which just defaults to a ```clj.intracel.serde.string-serde```.
 For the curious, each of these synchronous calls put the key/value pairs provided onto the core.async channel referred to earlier within the context of a ```go``` block.
-The function blocks a one-shot core.async channel waiting to hear an acknowledgment that the put completed.
+The function blocks on a one-shot core.async channel waiting to hear an acknowledgment that the put completed.
 A snippet of that implementation on LMDB is provided for reference.
 ```clojure
 (kv-put [kvs-db key value]
     (log/debugf "[kv-put](LmdbRec) Putting key: %s with value: %s" key value)